PopularCoin Proof of Stake Minting

 3. How do I mint?

 Minting is very easy.
-All you need to do is enable it in your client, and leave your client running with a connection to the PopularCoin™ network.
+All you need to do is send coins to your computer wallet app and it will auto Mint, or you will have to enable minting in your computer wallet app once it has been locked (encrypted), and leave your client running with a connection to the PopularCoin™ network.
 To start with, you will need to have the latest POPCOIN™ core client.
 You will also obviously need some coins to send to your wallet!

-Next, make sure you have encrypted your client with a strong passphrase that you will not lose.
+Next, (if you choose to encrypt) make sure you have encrypted your client with a strong passphrase that you will not lose.

 Go to help>debug window>console and enter: